 So, as you can see, this all weighs heavily on my mind.

 I’ve been changed.
 I’ve been awakened.
 I’ve grown.

-Part of me wants to find a way to keep my mouth shut, but the other part of me feels like if I know something that can help my friends and family, then I have a DUTY to share that information.
+Part of me wants to find a way to keep my mouth shut, just let people do what they want to do.
+The frustrating part is when someone tells me about their ailments, I feel obligated to give them some ideas based on what I’ve learned and crowdsourced over the years.
+Part of me feels like I have a DUTY to share such information if someone is opening up to me (otherwise they’re just whining about it – I genuinely think most people are looking for ideas to improve their health and life).
 Is withholding information worse than sharing it with someone who isn’t open-minded to changing, learning and growing?
 I’m so torn.

 Has anyone else dealt with pushback from people they love most?

 PS: If you are open to learning and growing about how food can hurt and heal you, please visit my Nutrition and Health counseling page.
-I specialize in helping people take control of their food choices – specifically coaching anyone new to the gluten-free diet (check out my signature Go Gluten-Free Jumpstart Program).
+I specialize in helping people take control of their food choices – specifically coaching anyone new to the gluten-free diet.
 I take an integrative approach – which means I look at the whole body and help my clients explore and uncover the root cause of their chronic diseases, ailments and aches and pains.